 Vegan protein is often compared to the more established and thoroughly studied whey protein.
 The rise in popularity of plant based diets over the past few years has led to a growing body of research on the efficacy of vegan protein powders.

 The potential benefits and side effects of each source of vegan protein powder as well vegan protein sources as a whole have been listed below.

 1Vegan protein powder made with rice has been shown to improve body composition and exercise performance just as well as whey protein powder (3).
 Whey protein has often been lauded as an essential supplement for those looking to improve body composition and overall fitness.

 This was the first double-blind study ever done on plant proteins versus animal proteins and the results ran contrary to the findings of numerous previous studies that found animal based protein sources to be superior to plant based protein sources.

 The findings of this study showed that rice protein can be just as effective at reducing fat mass and increasing hypertrophy, strength, power and lean body mass when administered post workout.

 2Vegan protein powder made with rice can help combat atherosclerosis (4).
-A 2010 study on mice showed that consumption of rice protein powder, in comparison to casein protein powder, led to reduced the atheroscleric lesions.
+A 2010 study on mice showed that consumption of rice protein powder, in comparison to casein protein powder, led to reduced atherosclerotic lesions.

-4Vegan protein made with peas can promote muscle thickness gains when taken in conjunction with a resistance training program (9).
+3Vegan protein made with peas can promote muscle thickness gains when taken in conjunction with a resistance training program (5).
 The study also showed that similar gains were made in terms of muscle thickness and strength in the whey group and the pea group.
 It was the general consensus for years that plant based proteins could not match up to animal based proteins when it came to performance enhancement.
 This study was one of the first to buck the trend and pave the way for new research into the performance enhancement benefits of plant based protein powder.
-(10).
+(6).